Where To Buy Vatican Tickets

 Another page will load, in Italian – switch to English before continuing.
 Then, select the date on which you want to visit the Vatican Museums, and the number of visitors.
 After you’ve done this, the site will show you a list of various different tickets and tours you can book.

 This is the part that can be a little confusing and you will have to decide which Vatican tickets to buy.
-Indeed, as well as straightforward admission tickets to the Vatican Museums, there are also other tickets, such as for guided tours, tickets for lunch or breakfast at the Museums, as well as those for other special events.
+Indeed, as well as straightforward admission tickets to the Vatican Museums, there are also other tickets, such as for guided tours, tickets for lunch or breakfast at the Museums, and tickets for special events.

 This is also the point at which you’ll find out whether or not your preferred date is available.
 Oftentimes, if you’re booking too close to the date you want to visit, it will be sold out.
 With this in mind, it’s best to try to book as early as possible.

-Once you’ve found the ticket for you, on your preferred date, the next page will show you a list of time-slots that you can opt for.
-However, you may not find the time that you want.
+Once you’ve found the ticket for you, on your preferred date, the next page will show you a list of time slots that you can opt for.
 Usually the morning slots are sold out pretty quickly, leaving only the late afternoon and evening options.

-One important thing to point out about Vatican Museum tickets bought on the official site is that they are not refundable – so if for any reason you can’t make it on the day you are supposed to be visiting, you will lose your money.
+Vatican Museum tickets bought on the official site is that they are not refundable – so if for any reason you can’t make it on the day you are supposed to be visiting, you will lose your money.
 However, you can change the date or modify the name of the visitors in case you can’t make it.
-Furthermore, you are only given a 15 minute window to show up at the museums.
+On the day of your visit, you have a 15 minute window to show up at the museums.

 Vatican Museums tickets

-The only real difference with booking via a third-party site is that it’s usually a few Euro more expensive than booking via the official Vatican Museums site.
-However, there are some benefits into paying that extra money.
+The only real difference with booking via a third-party site is that it’s usually a few euros more expensive than booking via the official Vatican Museums site.
+However, there are some benefits to paying that extra money.

-Tickets to the Vatican Museums bought on third party booking sites – much like plain tickets bought on the official site – they are not refundable.
+Tickets to the Vatican Museums bought on third-party booking sites – much like plain tickets bought on the official site – are not refundable.

 visiting the Vatican Museums

-Guided tours always come with Vatican Museum tickets included, which is a great option.
-You’ll meet your guided at a meeting point and will be walked to the main entrance and whisked through the gates and security checks.
+Guided tours always come with Vatican Museum tickets included.
+You’ll meet your guide at a meeting point and will be walked to the main entrance and whisked through the gates and security checks.

 There are, however, a lot of different options for guided tours.
 Some tours are private, some are group tours (and in that case you have the option of a regular and small group tour); there are kids friendly tours too.

-If you wish to explore the Vatican in depth, you may want to consider this Vatican tour that also includes a tour of St. Peter’s Basilica and the Dome.
+If you wish to explore the Vatican in-depth, I recommend this Vatican tour which also includes a tour of St. Peter’s Basilica and the Dome.
+It’s a great option if you want to climb the tomb, which offers great views of Rome.

 Vatican Museums vatican tickets

 You also might want to consider getting a Vatican City Pass.
-This pass gives you tickets to access to some of the top attractions in Rome that are associated with the Vatican, namely the Sistine Chapel, the Vatican Museums.
+This pass gives you skip-the-line tickets to access the Sistine Chapel and the Vatican Museums.

-It also includes a guided tour of St Peter’s Basilica (in English or French) by an official Vatican guide.
+It also includes a guided tour of St Peter’s Basilica (in English or French) by an official Vatican guide and an audio guide inside the museums and the Sistine Chapel.

-Another option would be that of getting the Rome Tourist Card, which in addition to the attractions included in the Vatican City Pass also includes admission to the Colosseum, Roman Forum and Palatine Hill.
+Another option would be that of getting the Rome Tourist Card, which in addition to the attractions included in the Vatican City Pass also includes admission to the Colosseum, Roman Forum and Palatine Hill and an option to choose a guided tour of St. Peter’s Basilica, or admission to Borghese Gallery or Castel Sant’Angelo.

-Finally, there’s the option of getting the Rome Explorer Pass which allows you to pick how many attractions you want to visit – up to seven.
-The Vatican is obviously included.
+Finally, there’s the option of getting the Rome Explorer Pass which allows you to pick up to 7 attractions to visit in Rome.

-Provided that you can get a ticket at all (it may well be the case that tickets are sold out for the day you wish to visit) you may encounter the longest line at the counter, and in fact you may end up standing in line for a while only to find out that there are no more available tickets.
+Tickets may be sold out for the day and you may encounter the longest line at the counter: you may end up standing in line for a while only to find out that there are no more available tickets.

 So, unless you are visiting Rome in the off season (but Rome doesn’t really know an off season!), I really don’t recommend winging it.

-Beware of hawkers that occasionally stand right outside attractions in Rome, including the Vatican Museums, trying to sell Vatican Museum tickets.
-Needless to say, these tickets are way overpriced compared to those you can get on the official site and even third party booking sites.
-It really should be a very last resort!
+Beware of hawkers that occasionally stand right outside attractions in Rome, including the Vatican Museums.
+Needless to say, these tickets are overpriced compared to those you can get on the official site and third-party booking sites.

 Raphael in Rome